 Flying the Pride flag in the UGDSB

-For the month of June, the UGDSB Board Office will fly the Pride flag.
-Schools that wish to may also fly the Pride flag, in accordance with board Policy 310 – Display of Flags.
+For the month of June, the UGDSB Board Office will fly the Pride flag to show our support for the 2SLGBTQIA+ community.
+It is an expectation of the board that all schools will fly the Pride Flag, in accordance with board Policy 310 – Display of Flags.

 What is the Pride flag?

 Rainbow flags have existed in many configurations representing many peoples and experiences throughout human history.

 The current Pride flag’s exact colours and dimensions have changed from the Gilbert Baker flag, which first appeared as a representation of the LGBTQ+ community in 1977.
 The Rainbow flag is strongly connected to the LGBTQ+ community, it also is a representation of social change cited as being a symbol of hope and peace.

 2SLGBTQIA+ stands for Two Spirit, Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex and Asexual, while + stands for other ways folks express their gender and sexuality outside heteronormativity and the gender binary.
 There are specific flags and flag variations for many identities within the 2SLGBTQIA+ community.

 Why is my child’s school flying the Pride flag?

 The month of June is Pride month.
 Many of our students, staff, parents/guardians and community members identify as members of the Rainbow or 2SLGBTQIA+ community.
 Flying the Pride flag not only signals that our schools are safe spaces for everyone, it also aligns with our Vision Statement and Guiding Principles of inclusion and student and staff well-being and our new Equity Plan.